 ASMS has two dorms.
 The boys’ dorm is located across the street from the humanities building.
 The girls’ dorm is connected to the humanities and administration buildings by short walkways.
 Boys cannot enter the girls’ dorm and vice-versa.

 Each dorm is split into four “halls,” which are named after famous scientists and mathematicians: Curie, Da Vinci, Einstein, and Newton.
 In the boys’ dorm, Da Vinci and Einstein halls are located on the ground level, while the Curie and Newton halls are on the second floor.
 Each hall branches off from the central lobby area.
 Rooms line each side of the hall.
-In the girls dorm, halls are distributed by floor level: Curie is on the fourth floor, Davinci is on the third floor, Einstein is on the fourth floor, and Newton is on the first floor.
+In the girls dorm, halls are distributed by floor level: Curie is on the fourth floor, Davinci is on the third floor, Einstein is on the second floor, and Newton is on the first floor.
 On each level of the girls dorm, the “halls” circle around the central lobby area.
 Rooms line the edges of the halls facing outward.
 There are common areas/lounges for students to use in socializing outside their rooms.
-A microwave and a TV are provided in these areas.
+A microwave, hot plates, coffee makers, small pots and pans and a TV are provided in these areas.
 Rooms come with their own set of furniture.
-Each student will have an extra long twin bed, a wardrobe, a desk with built-in lamp, chair, and a nightstand.
+Each student will have an extra long twin bed, a wardrobe, a desk, a chair, and a nightstand.

 Room changes are an occasional change within ASMS dorm life.
-The Dorm Coodinator and is in charge of pairing roommates, room changes, and anything else relating to dorm/residential life on campus.
+The Dorm Coordinator is in charge of pairing roommates, room changes, and anything else relating to dorm/residential life on campus.

 ROOM CHANGE POLICY